Prag8855/aab/content/glossary/Mitgliedsbescheinigung.md

 [![Example Mitgliedsbescheinigung](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png)](/images/krankenkasse-mitgliedsbescheinigung-nach-175-sgb-v.png "Example Mitgliedsbescheinigung")

-If you don't have health insurance, get a *vorläufige Mitgliedsbescheinigung* from any public health insurer, or [ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you.
+If you don't have health insurance, get a *vorläufige Mitgliedsbescheinigung* from any public health insurer, or [ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you.